 Second, Wealthsimple lacks any financial tools to help young investors plan for the future.
 There are not many calculators or tools that can help plan your future through your investments.
 While it is easy to find these on the internet for free, it would be nice if all of this was included right in the platform.

-Wealthsimple Review Conclusion
+Wealthsimple Review Final Thoughts

 We hope you enjoyed this Wealthsimple review.
 If you’re a Canadian investor, Wealthsimple offers a very convincing list of features for your online brokerage.
 There are things that Wealthsimple provides that are nowhere near being offered at the traditional big banks.